Quality Framework for Community Engagement and Participation

-As a Network we used the evaluation tool in smaller group and individual sessions.
+As a network we used the evaluation tool in smaller group and individual sessions.
 This told us what we do well and how we know this.
 We used this baseline to invite our wider partners to help us develop a fuller action plan and have now set up sub groups to work collaboratively on this.

-Using the framework helped us identify our shared direction and have a more established presence".
+Using the Framework helped us identify our shared direction and have a more established presence."

 Angie McGregor, Strategic Planning Programme Officer, East Renfrewshire HSCP

 “In North Ayrshire we have used the HIS Framework for Community Engagement and Participation to support our Community Mental Health Team to think about their current approach to engagement within the service.
-We asked staff to take part in a self-evaluation to establish a baseline and then facilitated two sessions with the team to establish areas for development and an associated action plan.
+We asked staff to take part in a self-evaluation to establish a baseline and then facilitated 2 sessions with the team to establish areas for development and an associated action plan.

-We’ve learned a lot from use the framework and the Partnership will look at implementing this approach across other service areas in order to create consistency in our approach to engagement.”
+We’ve learned a lot from use the Framework and the Partnership will look at implementing this approach across other service areas in order to create consistency in our approach to engagement.”

 Michael McLennan, Partnership Engagement Officer, North Ayrshire HSCP